What is granulomatosis with polyangiitis?

-Lung involvement occurs in 45% of patients with granulomatosis with polyangiitis at presentation and 87% during the course of the disease, most often resulting in:
+Lung involvement occurs in 45% of patients with granulomatosis with polyangiitis at presentation and 87% during the disease, most often resulting in:

 Chest x-rays may be abnormal, either showing diffuse disease (67%) or isolated areas (58%).

-Renal involvement occurs in 20% of patients at presentation and in 85% during the course of granulomatosis with polyangiitis.
-It may manifest as oliguria 9decreased urine production) and haematuria (blood in urine).
+Renal involvement occurs in 20% of patients at presentation and in 85% during granulomatosis with polyangiitis.
+It may manifest as oliguria (decreased urine production) and haematuria (blood in urine).

 Close monitoring of renal function is required for all patients (blood and urine tests).